 How are proposals evaluated?

 Similar to the Public Space program, grants will primarily be awarded to those colleges and universities demonstrating the greatest potential to impact beverage container recovery.
 Concise proposals that clearly identify the need and outline a well thought out plan will be most successful.
 Where proposals are otherwise equal, preference will be given to institutions that have not previously received a grant through the Coca-Cola Bin Grant program.
-Though not a requirement, preference will also be given to new or expanded collection efforts versus replacement of existing bins.
+Preference will be given to applications with a clearly explained, thought out plan to track the quantity of recyclables collected from the granted bins.
+Finally,though not a requirement, preference will also be given to new or expanded collection efforts versus replacement of existing bins.
 The grant specifically targets beverage container recycling and is not intended to provide bins for exclusively collecting paper or other materials.
 Some of the available recycling bins feature optional lids and messaging to accommodate mixed material or “single stream” recycling.

 Grants will be made exclusively to colleges and universities in the United States that are members of CURC.
 Campuses can register for a free membership with CURC online at http://www.curc3r.org.
 Proposals will be considered from all eligible campuses regardless of contractual beverage pouring relationships.
 However, as a practical matter, grants will not be awarded where contractual arrangements or campus policies restrict the placement of Coca-Cola branded bins or public recognition of the grant.